Inspiration for Building in Public

 The importance of the written word in note-taking and personal knowledge management circles (aka it's okay to like ebooks better than video)

 Some people learn best by spoken word or video– and they're in luck with the amazing video resources available right now.
-But I have a sneaking suspicion that things may be different for people like you, people who interested in personal knowledge management.
+But I have a sneaking suspicion that things may be different for people like you, people who are interested in personal knowledge management.

 You're deep thinkers.
 You're readers.
 You're note-takers.
 You process fastest with the written word.
 You like to scan headings and images.
 Even if video is the mainstay of online learning right now– it doesn't mean it's the right primary platform for people like us.
 And that's okay.

 Any readers who have been following me from the start (thank you for your kind support!) will notice that this project started out life as Curated PKM, and is now rebranded as Calmer Notes.

 I liked the Curated PKM name to start– curation is a huge part of the framework.
 But PKM isn't (yet) a very common abbreviation.
 Only a handful of early adopters and insiders recognize PKM– whereas plenty of people recognize GTD for example.
 Maybe PKM will enter our common lexicon before too long!
 But for now, the name required a lot of explanation.
 Which isn't a great place to start from a marketing perspective.